Mann Jogi: Production

 The project was developed by Sultana Siddiqui who collaborated with director Kashif Nisar.
 They chose writer Zafar Mairaj to tackle the sensitive topic of halala.
-The series was first announced by Gohar Rasheed in April 2024 via his Instagram.
+The series was first announced by Gohar Rasheed in April 2024 via his Instagram, who was selected to portray the antagonist, Chaudhary Shabbir.
 Sabeena Farooq was chosen to portray the female lead, a character navigating marriage, divorce, and halala, leveraging her understanding of feminine emotions despite not having personal experience with these specific situations.
+Asma Abbas was cast in the character of Chaudhary Shabbir's mother.

 The post-production work of the series completed in July.
 It premiered on August 3, 2024 on Hum TV.

 Reception

 Owing to the strong feminist approach of the series, a viewer, as quoted in DAWN Images, found the series "hard to watch", describing it as "the dream of an extreme feminist".

 Critical reception

 Gaitee Ara Siddiqi of The News International found the series "brilliantly acted and scripted", stating it as "a welcome change from the usual fare."